Snowflake-Labs/sfquickstarts/site/sfguides/src/intro_to_snowpark_container_services/intro_to_snowpark_container_services.md

 SHOW IMAGE REPOSITORIES IN SCHEMA CONTAINER_HOL_DB.PUBLIC;
 ```
 - The [OAuth security integration](https://docs.snowflake.com/en/user-guide/oauth-custom#create-a-snowflake-oauth-integration) will allow us to login to our UI-based services using our web browser and Snowflake credentials
+- The [External Access Integration](https://docs.snowflake.com/developer-guide/snowpark-container-services/additional-considerations-services-jobs#network-egress) will allow our services to reach outside of Snowflake to the public internet
 - The [compute pool](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/working-with-compute-pool) is the set of compute resources on which our services will run
 - The [image repository](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/working-with-registry-repository) is the location in Snowflake where we will push our Docker images so that our services can use them